-(e) Grantor shall account fully and faithfully for and, if any Secured Party so elects, shall promptly pay or turn over to such Secured Party, the proceeds in whatever form received from disposition in any manner of any of the Collateral, whether the indebtedness secured hereby is mature or not, the order and method of application to be the sole discretion of such Secured Party, except as otherwise specifically authorized herein.
-Grantor shall at all times keep the Collateral and its proceeds separate and distinct from other property of Grantor and shall keep accurate and complete records of the Collateral and its proceeds.
+(e) Grantor shall account fully and faithfully for and, if any Secured Party so elects and is entitled thereto under the Master Netting Agreement, shall promptly pay or turn over to such Secured Party, the proceeds in whatever form received from disposition in any manner of any of the Collateral, whether the indebtedness secured hereby is mature or not, the order and method of application to be the sole discretion of such Secured Party, except as otherwise specifically authorized herein.
+Grantor shall at all times keep the Collateral separate and distinct from other property of Grantor and shall keep accurate and complete records of the Collateral and its proceeds.

 (f) Grantor shall notify the Secured Parties promptly of (a) any lien, security interest, encumbrance or claim made or asserted against any of the Collateral; (b) any material change in the composition of the Collateral; and (c) the occurrence of any other event that could have a material adverse effect on the aggregate value of the Collateral or on the security interests created hereunder.

+SECTION 7.
 Insurance.
 Grantor shall at its own expense maintain insurance with respect to the Collateral in such amounts, against such risks, in such form and with such insurers as is consistent with persons engaged in the same or similar lines of business.

+SECTION 8.
 Continuous Perfection.
 Grantor will not change its name, identity, tax identification number or structure in any manner which might make any financing or continuation statement filed hereunder seriously misleading within the meaning of Section 9-506 of the Uniform Commercial Code in effect in any applicable jurisdiction (or any other then applicable provision of the Uniform Commercial Code or any other provision of law in effect in any applicable jurisdiction) unless Grantor shall have given the Secured Parties at least thirty (30) days’ prior written notice thereof and shall have taken all action (or made arrangements to take such action substantially simultaneously with such change if it is impossible to take such action in advance) necessary or reasonably requested by the Secured Parties to amend such financing statement or continuation statement so that it is not seriously misleading.

+SECTION 9.
 Transfers and Other Liens.
 Grantor shall not sell, assign or otherwise dispose of any of the Collateral except in the ordinary course of business, or create or suffer to exist any mortgage, deed of trust, lien, pledge, hypothecation, encumbrance, charge or security interest in, upon or with respect to any of the Collateral except in favor of the Secured Parties.

+SECTION 10.
 Secured Parties Appointed Attorney-in-Fact.
 Grantor hereby irrevocably appoints each Secured Party as Grantor’s attorney-in-fact, effective upon any Default under the Master Netting Agreement, with full authority in the place and stead of Grantor and in the name of Grantor, such Secured Party or otherwise, from time to time in such Secured Party’s discretion, to take any action and to execute any instrument which such Secured Party may deem necessary or advisable to accomplish the purposes of this Agreement, including without limitation:

 (a) to ask, demand, collect, sue for, recover, compound, receive and give acquittance and receipts for amounts due and to become due under or in respect of any of the Collateral,